handlll-standard/meta/draft/document/knode/engineering/computer_engineering/D5; Computer Engineering; DRAFT.md

 $Name: Engineering

-$Parent: N/A
+$Parent: D4; Engineering

 ## Definition

-The application of scientific principles to solve problems.
+The application of scientific principles to build computers or components of computers.

 ## Necessity and Usage